So you’re expecting a little angel?

 Beautifully built, the Gateway White Convertible Crib from Delta Children features clean and crisp lines with a slightly curved headboard that should give your nursery a sophisticated style.
-Built from strong wood, it offers 3 position mattress height adjustment for your little one’s safety.
+Manufactured from durable wood, it offers 3 position mattress height adjustment for your little one’s safety.

 Other than its stylish design, it is a convertible crib so you can use it until the teenage years.
 Furthermore, the crib includes a daybed rail, however, crib conversion kits and toddler guard rails are sold separately.
 Its elegant white finish is tested for toxicity and meet the safety standards from ASTM, CPSC, and JPMA.

 7. Storkcraft Portofino 4-in-1 White Convertible Crib + Changer